mifrugo/sinatra_routers/README.md

 ## Run the server
 After creating your files, open the terminal, go to the folder of the server and run `rackup`

-The default port should by :9292, so you'll be able to access your ruby server on `localhost:9292`
+The default Rack port should be 9292, so you'll be able to access your ruby server on `localhost:9292`